ta-65/ta-65/README.md

 ### Projects
 - Pure ML
-  - Multimodal Reasoning with RWKV
+  - Multimodal Reasoning with RWKV7, 2025
 - ML for Physics
   - Symbolic Regression of `convexinv`, 2024
 - ML for Mathematics